alivsey87/Strawberry/README.md

 <a href="#" class="btn btn-primary rounded-pill">
 ```

-To replicate the gap/gutter styling, I set many of the sections with the `mt-3` Bootstrap class and used this for the main content x gutter:
+To replicate the gap/gutter styling, I set many of the sections with the `mt-3` Bootstrap class and used this for the main content gaps:

 ```html
 <div class="row gx-1 gy-4">